Blazemeter/CitrixPlugin/README.md

 ####Saving a recording ####

 To save a Citrix Recording, the Template comes with a **View Results Tree** located under **Citrix Recorder**.

 Just modify the **Filename** of the output file and recording will be saved in the XML file and be reloadable on demand in it as with regular HTTP Recording.

+Please note that if you add one yourself, ensure you click on **Configure** button and check all fields except *Save Field Names (CSV)*

 ![Saving Citrix Recording](images/vrt_saving_recording.png "Saving Recording")